brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 ```

 There is a reason why we compose our form like this.
 Our form classes will never have nested properties.
 Each nested property would be a form group, and would
-use the `addAsyncValidators()`.
-That way we can keep it simple and still use the regular angular Formbuilder api.
+use the `addAsyncValidators()` function.
+That way we can keep it simple and still use the regular angular FormBuilder api.

 The `addAsyncValidators()` function would loop over the form and would add the correct validators based on the class
-that leverages the decorators.
+that leverage the decorators.
 I'm not going to go into detail regarding the following implementation.
 It is not the goal
  of this article and it's already long enough.
 Just know that we only need to write this once and put this in a shared lib.
-You can just copy paste it, or improve it and let me know :) In a nutshell: We loop over the form object, look up the keys in our class with decorators,
+You can just copy paste it, or improve it and let me know!
+In a nutshell: We loop over the form object, look up the keys in our class with decorators,
 translate the decorators into async validators and create a new form group with those validators attached to it.

 ```typescript